lonkaars/wall-e2/protocol.md

 |`uint8_t`|opcode (`0x00 + 0` or `0x00 + 1`)|
 |`uint8_t`|ping id|

-**ping** sends back an identical message either way with the direction bit toggled. _ping id_ is a random 8-bit value that makes sure the same ping doesn't keep bouncing back and forth indefinitely.
+**ping** sends back an identical message either way with the **same** direction bit. _ping id_ is a random 8-bit value that identifies the ping message. this is the only command that makes either the robot or client send a message with an opcode not matching the respective sender. the direction bit indicates which device initiated the ping message.

 ### EXPT